joyrexus/emma-integrations/event-api.md

 The endpoint for the Event API is `https://events.e2ma.net/v1/<account>/events/`.

 The endpoint accepts POST requests with valid JSON.
 However, the payload must include a valid email address currently associated with a contact in user’s audience to trigger workflow (i.e., `"email": "user@acme.org"`).
+Requests must also contain Basic Auth style headers with a user's API keys.
+See below for details.

+## Authentication

-The request must also include an Authorization header consisting of a user's public API key as username, private key as password, encoded in [basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication#Client_side) format.
+Event API requests have to include an **Authorization** header consisting of a user's public API key as username, private key as password, encoded in [basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication#Client_side) format.
 A user can generate API keys from their Emma account in **Account Settings** under the *API Key* tab.

 For example, setting up the headers for your POST request might look as follows: